ZDPLI/TestRepart/docs/usage.md

 ## 2. Gradio Demo

 Run `python webui.py` to start the Gradio interface.
-It supports text, images and video inputs and lets you specify a system prompt.
+It supports text, images and video inputs and applies a default medical system prompt.
+You can modify this prompt in the UI.
 The interface streams model output in real time.

 ## Localization